 Can I take classes remotely while in my home country?

-If I am in the US do I have to return to campus and take hybrid or in-person classes to keep my F1 visa status?
+If I am a returning international student in the US do I have to return to campus and take hybrid or in-person classes to keep my F1 visa status?

 If the College of Wooster has to go remote due to a surge in Covid-19 cases will I be able to stay in the US and study remotely?